Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits: Upper counterfactual confidence bounds

 \begin{theorem}[\bf{Regret for Algorithm \ref{alg: uccb}}] Under Assumption \ref{asm realizability} and fixing $ \delta\in (0,1)$, set the parameter $\beta_t$ in Algorithm \ref{alg: uccb} to be Then with probability at least $1-\delta$, for all $T\geq 1$, the regret of Algorithm $\ref{alg: uccb}$ after $T$ rounds is upper bounded by

 \end{theorem} {\bf Remark: } Recall that our offline regression step can be solved by first-order algorithms and does not require any computation related to the confidence interval (i.e., maintaining a subset of $\F$ or inverting the Hessian).
-Therefore, despite having much broader applicability, Algorithm \ref{alg: uccb} is also simpler than many variants of \texttt{UCB} \cite{chu2011contextual, russo2013eluder, foster2018practical} from a computational perspective.
-The only comparable algorithm to Algorithm \ref{alg: uccb} is a randomized algorithm---\texttt{FALCON} in \cite{simchi2020bypassing}, which requires $O(T)$ maximizations over actions and $O(\log T)$ calls to the offline least square oracle.
-However, we believe our optimistic solution should be preferable in many practical settings as we do not require randomization and our regret bound exhibits much smaller constants.
+Therefore, despite having much broader applicability, Algorithm \ref{alg: uccb} is also simpler than many variants of \texttt{UCB} \citep{chu2011contextual, russo2013eluder, foster2018practical} from a computational perspective.
+The only comparable algorithm to Algorithm \ref{alg: uccb} is a randomized algorithm---\texttt{FALCON} in \cite{simchi2020bypassing}, which also reduces contextual bandits to offline least square oracle.
+However, we believe our optimistic solution should be preferable in many practical settings as our algorithm does not require randomization, has a much simpler analysis, and exhibits much smaller constants in the regret bound.